 Should non-degree seeking student earn a graduate certificate and subsequently apply and be accepted to a degree-granting WSU graduate program, credit hours earned as part of the graduate certificate may be applied toward a WSU graduate degree with the permission of the specific graduate program.
 Graduate programs may stipulate at their discretion age limits, appropriateness, and a maximum number of such credit hours which may be applied towards their degree.

-IX.
-Financial Aid
+X. Financial Aid

 The process for applying for financial aid is the same for graduate students as for undergraduate students.
 Graduate loans are available for those participating in a graduate program.
 Please visit the Financial Aid website for more information.

-X. Scholarships
+XI.
+Scholarships

 Scholarships may be available for both Utah residents and non-residents.
 To qualify, students should contact the individual graduate programs for more information.